ainzooalgownfer/Goscraper/README.md

 - `MaxCircuitDirtiness 10` — retires circuits after 10 seconds
 - `EnforceDistinctSubnets 1` — prevents Tor from routing two hops through the same `/16` subnet

-> `ControlPort 0.0.0.0:9052` is only exposed within the Docker network — port 9052 is never published externally in `docker-compose.yml`.
-Do not add it to the `ports` block.
+> `ControlPort 0.0.0.0:9052` is only exposed within the Docker network — port 9052 is never published externally.
+Do not add it to the `ports` block in `docker-compose.yml`.

 ### `haproxy.cfg`